-UEC has completed all the required environmental baseline studies required for the Mine Area, Aquifer Exemption, and Radioactive Material License applications.
-The studies include cultural resources, archeology, socioeconomic, soil, flora, fauna, and radiological surveys.
+UEC has completed all the required environmental baseline studies required for the Mine Area and Aquifer Exemption permits.
+The studies included cultural resources, archeology, socioeconomic, soil, flora and fauna.
+Environmental baseline and radiological samples for the Radioactive Material License application have also been collected but the application is still in technical review with the Texas Commission on Environmental Quality (TCEQ).
 At this time, UEC is not aware of any environmental liabilities on the property.